 Sec.
 7-273.
-PERMITTED PERFORMANCE LOCATIONS
+Permitted Performance Locations

-- a) In designated outdoor public areas in the following zoning districts: Mixed Use, Commercial, and Residential A. If the zoning code is changed or new zoning districts created that encompass, this ordinance will cover such areas until a revision is made. - b) If a crowd gathers to see or hear a performer such that the passage of the public through a public area is blocked, a police officer must be present at the cost of the performer.
-In the event that the confines of the activity go beyond the granted permissions, a law enforcement officer may cause the performer to stop and reapply. - c) No performer or group shall perform at a distance of less than 50 feet from another performer or group of performers that already is performing. - d) The Town Manager may consult or defer permission for street performers to the Chief of Police.
+(a) In designated outdoor public areas in the following zoning districts: Mixed Use, Commercial, and Residential A. If the zoning code is changed or new zoning districts created that encompass, this ordinance will cover such areas until a revision is made.

+(b) A performer may not block the passage of the public through a public area.
+If a crowd gathers to see or hear a performer such that the passage of the public through a public area is blocked, a police officer may disperse that portion of the crowd that is blocking the passage of the public.
+In the event the blocking of passage persists, said officer shall cause the performer to relocate to a less congested area.

+(c) It shall be unlawful for any performer to totally obstruct streets and sidewalks or to interrupt free passage along the same.

+(d) No performer or group shall perform at a distance of less than 50 feet from another performer or group of performers that already is performing.

 Sec.
 7-274.
-ACCEPTANCE OF CONTRIBUTIONS
+Exclusion of Public Areas